 Mark Twain National Forest in south central Missouri.
 The race is mostly on single track trail with several water crossings

-and approximately 12,000 to 15,000 feet of elevation gain.
+and approximately 12,000 feet of elevation gain.
 The trail surface varies from smooth dirt trail to moderately technical

 trail with lots of leaves covering the trail.
-The date for this event is Saturday, November 1st,
+The date for this event is Saturday, November 2th, 2019 (PAST EVENT).

-The early registration fee for this event is $150 before May 1, 2014, at which time late entry
+The early registration fee for this event is $195 on or before May 31, 2019, at which time late entry fees go into

-fees go into effect as set forth on the race registration website www.RunRace.net (click on the link above to register for
+effect as set forth on the race registration website www.RunRace.net (click on the link above to register for the race).
+The

-the race).
-The regsitration fee is non-refundable.
-Entries are non-transferable and may not be rolled to future
+registration fee is non-refundable.
+Entries are non-transferable and may not be rolled to future years.
+Please

-years.
-Please do not ask for refunds, transfers, or rolled entries (you will not receive a response to such requests).
+do not ask for refunds, transfers, or rolled entries (you will not receive a response to such requests).
 Please

 Missouri weather in November can be unpredictable.